Sean Hannity Says Democrats Are ‘Driven By A blind, Unyielding, Psychotic Rage For President Trump’

 “Democrats and their collaborators in the mob will do anything to smear, slander, besmirch President Trump and anybody that likes the president.
 That means they’re really attacking you, we, the American people.”

-“Let’s be clear and very clear about one thing — Donald Trump is not going to be removed from office,” Hannity reassured his audience, blasting top Democrats Speaker of the House Nancy Pelosi, House Judiciary Committee Chairman Jerry Nadler, House Intelligence Committee Chairman Adam Schiff, and Chairwoman of the House Financial Services Committee Maxine Waters.
+“Let’s be clear and very clear about one thing — Donald Trump is not going to be removed from office,” Hannity reassured his audience, blasting top Democrats Speaker of the House Nancy Pelosi, House Judiciary Committee Chairman Jerry Nadler, House Intelligence Committee Chairman Adam Schiff, and Chairwoman of the House Financial Services Committee, Maxine Waters.

 “This is beyond a political stunt.
 This is a psychosis,” Hannity said, arguing that the Democratic Party launched an impeachment inquiry because it is still unable to deal with losing the 2016 presidential election.